kotse/rails-seed/README.md

 It is using Devise and Pundit gems for authentication and authorization.
 Project can be used as a seed for other rails projects.

 Pending changes:
-Add rspec to unit testing
+Add rspec to unit testing and improve documentation
-Improve Documentation